couchdeveloper/RXPromise/INSTALL.md

 ## Installation

 Installation of the RXPromise library into your Xcode project is basically quite easy.
-The `RXPromise` library is actually just _one_ class and consists of just a few files.
+The `RXPromise` library is consists of just _one_ class and just a few files.

+Important note beforehand:

+> RXPromise depends on the C++ standard library.
+When including the sources directly or when linking against the static library this requires one extra step in your target build settings which is explained in detail below.
+If you link against the Framework or if you use CocoaPods, there is no extra step.

+> Note that RXPromise is a *pure* Objective-C API.
+Even though it depends itself on the standard C++ library it does not affect (or "infect") *your* Objective-C sources in any way with C++.

+### Adding RXPromise library project to your Xcode project

-There are three options to incorporate class `RXPromise` into you project:
+There are three ways to incorporate `RXPromise` library into you project:

  1. Utilize CocoaPods
  2. Include the sources directly into your project